These clucky creatures are a great asset for a family in need in Bangladesh.

 Help connect Mashaba clinic, in Zimbabwe, to electricity and provide vital health care to 6,000 members of the local community.

-Harnessing solar power in Zimbabwe allows children to have an education.
+Harnessing solar power in Zimbabwe allows children to study even when the sun goes down, providing them with more opportunity to study and secure an education.

 Acquiring a new skill can be life changing for communities in Kenya.